For WildGlamping – What should I bring? What is provided?

 - a private pitch and tent set in amongst mature blackthorn, overlooking a small field with views over the west coast.

-- comfortable beds with all bed linen, duvet, extra blankets, pillows and pillow cases (except the tipi which is bring your own bedding).
+- comfortable beds with all bed linen, duvet, extra blankets, pillows and pillow cases.

 - washing facilities for dishes in the same barn with hot water.